kkazimierska/design_pattern/README.md

 2. [Class and object in python](https://www.w3schools.com/python/python_classes.asp)

-How to check the instance of the class?
-Super of the self class?

 3. [new method tutorial](https://www.pythontutorial.net/python-oop/python-__new__/) explains what is in the new method of the python object.
 Go to ``__new__ method.py`.